MISSIONAssist AGF in Mission Achievement and support of the American Goat Initiative (AGI).

 Dr. Frank Pinkerton

-Dr. Pinkerton, known to most as the goat man, is one of America's best known writers and speakers on meat goat nutrition, marketing, and management.
+Dr. Pinkerton, known to most as the goat man, stepped down from the Advisory Council in 2017 due to health issues.
+He is one of America's best known writers and speakers on meat goat nutrition, marketing, and management.
 After a career as an animal science professor and researcher in the U.S. and Asia, he retired from academia in 1993.
 While his current focus is on meat goats, he has extensive experience with dairy and angora goats.